 3. ChatBots and Automation

-Using AI, chatbots and marketing automation tools has been the next big thing in eCommerce, this year.
+Using AI, chatbots and marketing automation tools has been the next big thing in eCommerce automation, this year.
 A lot of companies like Dominos use bots for their food ordering.
 These methods are fast, simple and have the potential to beat out competition any day.
 Chatbots eliminate friction from the customer journey and more and more customers prefer to interact with chatbots for their query resolutions thus for a more personalized shopping experience.
 A bespoke chatbot drives sales, improves engagement and offers a higher degree of customer service.

 4. Omni-Channel Retail